batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 series of choices, where the previous choices dictate which choices are presented next.
 At any point the user can navigate back to a previous step via the progress bar or to another part of `helidon.io` to cancel.

-Some steps will activate a `Try It` button once enough choices have been made to do so.
+Some steps will activate a `Try It` button since enough choices have been made to do so.
 Some steps will support further customization, and on those a `Customize It` button will activate.
 Some steps will activate both.

 When a base application supports features, steps associated with these are activated.
 At each step, the user will have both